-Nano One will continue to develop, optimize and demonstrate the benefits of producing various cathode materials using its processing technology, for use in lithium ion batteries including the development of high voltage cobalt free cathode materials.
+Nano One will continue to develop, optimize and demonstrate the benefits of producing various cathode materials using its processing technology, for use in lithium-ion batteries including the development of high voltage cobalt free cathode materials.

-Nano One will continue to collaborate with NORAM and BCRI on the design of its the pilot plant to demonstrate the production of lithium ion battery cathode powders and to demonstrate technology improvements as they arise.
-Nano One will continue to provide test samples and will continue to optimize cathode materials for third party evaluation purposes.
-Nano One is continuing to ramp up its internal testing, cell assembly and electrochemical characterization capabilities.
+Nano One will continue to collaborate with NORAM and BCRI to operate the pilot plant to demonstrate the production of lithium-ion battery cathode powders and to demonstrate technology improvements as they arise.
+The engineering design and specifications of equipment follow from commercial scale concepts developed by Nano One and NORAM.
+Nano One will continue to provide preliminary output and optimization of cathode materials.
+Nano One will also continue the evaluation of other next-generation lithium-ion battery materials as dictated by commercial interests.
+Nano One intends to ramp up the internal testing requirements with test cell assembly and electrochemical characterization.

-Nano One has collaborated with Simon Fraser University to advance the understanding of the physical and chemical characteristics of lithium ion batteries as they charge and discharge.
+Nano One has collaborated with Simon Fraser University to advance the understanding of the physical and chemical characteristics of lithium-ion batteries as they charge and discharge.
 The two-year collaboration with SFU will be supervised by Associate Professor Dr. Byron Gates and Dr. Stephen Campbell, Nano One's Principal Scientist, with financial support from the Mitacs Elevate Postdoctoral Fellowship Program.

-As the lithium ion battery market evolves, Nano One believes its key opportunities lie in: (i) manufacturing of value added and differentiable cathode materials; (ii) enabling lithium feedstocks that others cannot use; and (iii) customizing materials for solid state, fast charging and next generation batteries.
+As the lithium-ion battery market evolves, Nano One believes its key opportunities lie in (i) manufacturing of value-added and differentiable cathode materials, (ii) enabling lithium feedstocks that others cannot use, and (iii) customizing materials for solid state, fast charging and next-generation batteries.
 Nano One is adjusting financial models and development programs to pursue these opportunities.

-Nano One intends to leverage progress on these key opportunities and continues to develop relationships with potential strategic interests and key market pull players to collaborate as partners in the demonstration pilot and in the development of materials for next generation lithium ion batteries.
+Nano One intends to leverage progress on these plans and approach potential strategic interests and key market pull players to collaborate as partners in the demonstration pilot.